desmondgong/carpark/README.md

 3. Review `tests/out/unit` for UT reports.
 4. Review `tests/out/coverage` for UT coverage reports.

+### E2E tests (testing CMDs)
+`Protractor` is included for E2E testing, allows for JS based automation tests using familiar `Jasmine` BDD test syntax.

+In this application, I use `chrome` as the testing server, so the following steps are necessary:

+1. Switch to top level directory.
+2. Run `npm run update:webdriver` to install chromedriver.
+3. Run `npm run test:e2e` to start the E2E testing.
+4. Review `tests/out/e2e` for testing reports.

 #### Static Analysis (Eslint)
 All projects are covered with `eslint` rules to ESS standard in `eslint-config-airbnb`, [details](https://github.com/airbnb/javascript)